freddiehaddad/wacom/README.md

  -a        name of application stylus should be mapped to
            (use xprop to lookup the WM_NAME value) (default: Lorien v0.6.0)
- -r        how the tablet is rotated (i.e. orientation of tablet)
+ -r        how the tablet is rotated (orientation of tablet)
            options: [none|half|cw|ccw] (default: none) -s        name of stylus (use xsetwacom list devices) (default: Wacom One by Wacom M Pen stylus)